socfortress/LINUX-DETECT-ROOTKITS-COPILOT-ACTION/README.md

-## Detect Rootkits
+## Detect-Rootkits.sh

-This script scans for suspicious kernel modules that may indicate the presence of rootkits, providing a JSON-formatted output for integration with security tools like OSSEC/Wazuh.
+This script scans for suspicious kernel modules that may indicate the presence of rootkits, providing a JSON-formatted output for integration with your SIEM.

 ### Overview

-The `Detect-Rootkits` script identifies potential security risks in loaded kernel modules by analyzing their signatures, paths, and visibility.
+The `Detect-Rootkits.sh` script identifies potential security risks in loaded kernel modules by analyzing their signatures, paths, and visibility.
 It outputs results in a standardized JSON format suitable for active response workflows.

 ### Script Details